PabloCorso/eol-decentralized-cup/README.md

 Possible solutions:
 #### Only top X most finished levels count in the result.
 Rank levels in a descending order by counting the number of kuskis that finished it.
 This rank should be updated regularly and it should be visible to everyone.
-Once the cup finshes, the ranking freezes and the results are calculated for the top X levels.
+Once the cup ends, the ranking freezes and the results are calculated for the top X levels.

 A problem with this approach is that it will favor trivial, easy and short levels over complex levels that are harder or longer to finish.
-This is not straight forward to avoid without manually censoring unwanted types of levels.
+This doesn't seem to be straightforward to avoid without manually censoring unwanted types of levels.

 #### Only top X levels count in the result, using PRs ranking.
 Rank levels in a descending order, with the following calculation per level: